dankelley/qt/daemon/README.md

 *Step 1.* Test the code locally before doing anything else.
 Do that by typing e.g.

-    python qt_controller.py 1 6 /dev/tty.usbmodem1421
+    python qt_controller.py 1 6 /dev/tty.usbmodem1421 /Users/kelley/qt/database/qt.db

-(where your dev will be different!) and see what happens.
-After about few minutes, data will appear in the database.
+(where the last two arguments will be different for you!) and see what happens.
+After several minutes, data will appear in the database.
 You can see the data by typing

-    echo '.dump' | sqlite3 ../database/qt.db
+    echo '.dump' | sqlite3 /Users/kelley/qt/database/qt.db

-in a terminal.
-Assuming this makes sense to you, proceed to the next step.
+in a terminal, where the last token will of course need adjustment for your setup.
+If this does not work, you must find out why, before going on to the next step.

 *Step 2.* Edit `org.qt.controller.plist` as appropriate, to name the python file that receives data from the Arduino and stores it in the database.
 You